 Click Photo for Larger Version

 Note in the center of the image, hanging from the shelf the black animal skin.
-This is the cleaned out skin of a sheep or goat.
-The openings were tied up and these skins could be used to carry water or filled with milk, hung from a tripod and moved back and forth — as a churn — to produce yoghurt or something close to butter.
+This is a cleaned-out skin of a sheep or goat.
+The openings were tied up and these skins could be used to carry water or filled with milk, hung from a tripod, and moved back and forth — as a churn — to produce yogurt or something close to butter.

 On the shelf, note the jars, broom, and wicker basket.
 On the floor (left to right) a sieve and rope.

 This image is courtesy of Jerry Hawkes.

 For a brief description and map of Katzrin Click Here.